Quantum Steering and Entanglement in a Tritter: Hierarchy under Loss: Quantum Correlations under Ideal Conditions

 \subsection{Physical Mechanism and Interpretation}

-Ideal conditions reveal the phenomenon of "entanglement without steering" between any two modes, which has profound physical origins.
-Although squeezing creates quantum entanglement between modes, the symmetric operation of the tritter evenly distributes correlations, resulting in insufficient asymmetry between any two modes to support steering.
-This symmetry breaking is a common phenomenon in linear optical networks, analogous to photon bunching in Hong-Ou-Mandel interference.
+Ideal conditions reveal the phenomenon of ``entanglement without steering'' between any two modes, which has profound physical origins.
+The symmetric tritter operation distributes the quadrature squeezing uniformly among all three modes, thereby washing out any directional bias.
+As a result, although non-classical correlations survive, no single party has sufficient informational leverage to steer another individual party.
+This is a clear signature of the resource competition in multipartite systems.

-From a phase-space perspective, the tritter's unitary transformation (Eq.~\ref{eq:tritter_U}) mixes the quadratures of all three modes symmetrically.
+From a phase-space perspective, the tritter's unitary transformation (Eq.~ \ref{eq:tritter_U}) mixes the quadratures of all three modes symmetrically.
 This symmetric mixing dilutes any directional dependence in the correlations, making it impossible for one mode to unilaterally determine the state of another.
 The preservation of entanglement, however, indicates that non-classical correlations remain, albeit in a symmetric form that cannot be exploited for steering.

 From a resource theory perspective \cite{Li2023}, steering requires not only non-classical correlations but also sufficient control of one party over the state of another.
 In the three-mode system, despite entanglement between any two modes, the involvement of the third mode prevents any single party from completely determining the state of another---a direct manifestation of correlation sharing and resource competition in multipartite systems.
 Our calculations align with the monogamy constraints of multipartite steering \cite{Yu2017, Zhang2024} and provide quantitative tools for understanding correlation distribution in multipartite systems.